alexglv/webpack-in-5min-vuejs/README.md

 Notice, vue-router currently does not work well with Hot Module Reloading (HMR), and you need to
 manually refresh the browser as you change your source codes.

-If you prefer NOT to use `gulp`, or you want to uninstall some packages, there is [a guide to remove unnecessary packages](#remove_unnecessary_packages).

 [Demo](http://tokyo800.jp/samples/webpack-in-5min-vuejs/)

 To demonstrate the page transition using vue-router, we have a rotating 3D cube using Three.js